superhi/venue/README.md

 # Venue by SuperHi

-This project is a small Ruby on Rails project for uploading image bookmarks.
+This project is a small Ruby on Rails project for uploading image bookmarks - styled up with Sass, images hosted on Amazon S3 and site hosted on Heroku

 ## Features